 When was the last time you gave something your complete attention?If you can’t think of something immediately, then that’s not a good sign.
 A quick mind, sharp focus and easy recollection of events reflect a sound state of mind.
 And to tune your haywire mind that way, try these 7 yoga exercises.

-Before that, let’s find out how yoga helps with concentration.
+Before that, let’s find out how to increase concentration power by yoga.

 How Does Yoga Help To Improve Concentration?

 Practicing yoga quiets your mind and keeps distracting thoughts at bay.
 Patanjali, the sage who compiled Yoga Sutras said, ‘yoga chitta vritti nirodha’, which means yoga reduces the fluctuations of your mind.
 It flushes out the emotional clutter in your head and helps you concentrate better.

 The ancient yogis believed in the magical powers of yoga and its potential to improve concentration.
 Later, research added authenticity to their claim with science and logic.
 In a recent experiment at the University of Illinois, a group of people was made to practice yoga daily for 20 minutes.
 And, viola!
 The results showed that the brain function had improved.
 Guess that’s enough to prove the claim, and now, it’s time to begin the actual practice.
 Following are some asanas in yoga to improve concentration.
 Check them out.

 Yoga For Concentration – 7 Asanas That Simply Do Wonders

 - Tadasana (Mountain Pose)

 - Ustrasana (Camel Pose)